mmikowski/powercss/README.md

   e.g. one for a chat feature, one for a comment feature, etc.
   Deleting a cascade should remove the associated stylesheet(s).
   Write the double-buffer stylesheet elements only as needed.
+- Provide tools to convert existing CSS to PowerCSS JavaScript.

 ## Similar Projects
 [absurdjs][5], [responsive.j$][6]